 The “in” that I had with Rhonda was that she was the older sister of a guy that was dating my ex-girlfriend, and I knew this because she had a very unusual surname.
 I can’t remember what it was exactly, but I remember thinking it was so German that it sounded similar to Braunschweiger.
 I carefully tailored my intro to this information with a suggestion that I wasn’t sure if she the guy’s sister, and I approached the matter with a, “With such an unusual last name, I thought it was possible that you might be related.
 I was sure, however, I knew the guy.
 I then followed that intro with strategically placed pauses and thoughts, and I wrapped it all up in a bow with a well-placed joke.
 It worked well as an intro, but as with all of my interactions with Rhonda, our conversation concluded with me thinking I had failed to tie it up with a closer that would knock her off her seat with laughter.

-I liked who I was around Rhonda, but she did have a way about her that suggested I wasn’t ready for her league.
+I liked who I was around Rhonda, but she did have a way about her that suggested I wasn’t in her league.
 She could make a guy feel like he was enjoyable to be around, but if wanted to be truly entertaining, he would have to work the body a little more.
 I was all about delivering the funniest lines she ever heard, or to follow the boxing analogy, I was all about throwing knockout blows every time I saw her.
-She made me think that I had some charm, but if I wanted to be considered charming, I might want to read up on it, or watch someone that knows how to charm a girl.
+She made me think that I had some charm, but if I wanted to be considered charming, I might want to read up on it, or watch someone that teach a fella how to charm a girl.
 She made me feel at ease, in those moments when we were speaking, but closing those interactions with a bow was something I wasn’t capable of at the time.
 I wasn’t ready.

 She began smiling at me, the day after that intro, and she would laugh at some of the things I said, but those smiles, and that laughter, were tempered and polite.
 She was not the type to betray her intentions, or desires, to date me.
 I would have to do a lot more work if that was going to happen.
 The link and the laughter would prove to be nothing more than an appetizer for this girl.
 If I wanted steak, I would have to put in a lot more elbow grease.

 Debbie was almost the exact opposite of Rhonda.
 Rhonda’s face appeared sculpted.
 She had a razor sharp chin line, her hair appeared manicured and beautifully curled, and her teeth had a whitened look before whitening solution became an almost mandatory ingredient in every toothpaste.
-Her legs were long, clean, tanned, and shiny.
+Her legs were long, clean, tan, and shiny.
 They were both blondes, but Debbie’s blondeness was borne of a solution as opposed to God.
 Debbie wore sweatshirts inside out and blue light special jeans.
-She wasn’t fat, but she appeared content to live with what God had granted her, as opposed to enduring anything physical that might enhance it.
+She wasn’t fat, but she appeared content to live with what God granted her, as opposed to enduring anything physical that might enhance it.

 Debbie was a nervous wreck when I would enter a room.
-Rhonda was the type that receives notice of one’s arrival, and those that receive notice rarely notice.
+Rhonda was the type that receives notice, and those that receive notice rarely notice.
 Rhonda’s interest, if there was any, was more in the vein of a traditional 1950’s form of interest.
 She was coy.
 Her attention was subtle, and it served notice to the subject of her attention that it would be on them to pursue the matter.
 Debbie had cartoon-like hearts in her eyes for me, and she wasn’t afraid to show them.
 Had I instructed her to wear a sandwich board to tell the world how great I was Debbie might have purchased the permanent markers purchased before I could tell her I was joking.

 Turning right involved a series of intricate challenges and mental games that movies on archeology employ to make the attainment of an artifact dramatic.
 Every conversation and lull brought such risk that a risk management type probably would’ve advised drawing up an algorithm before plodding further.
 Turning left was so much more pleasing and easy.
 On the rare occasion when I stared straight ahead, Debbie appeared damaged by it.
 To Rhonda, it was just another moment of another day.
 I would love to say that I turned left in an impulsive manner, but I didn’t.
-It was a well thought out emotional move procured for reward.
+It was a well thought out emotional move I made for more immediate reward.

 “I’ve always wanted to be a singer,” Debbie informed me one day.
 As just about everything Debbie would say about herself, this was a non sequitur.
 I could’ve pointed this out to her, I didn’t.
 “I think you’d like my singing,” she added.